 When the utility is run with the /d DMI, /d FRU, or /d SDR command line flag, the indicated area is displayed.
+Each area represents a sensor; one sensor for each instrumented device in the server.
 If the given display function fails because of an inability to parse the data present or a hardware failure, the utility displays an error message and exits.